ileka2468/Blueroomies/README.md

 ## **7. Key Decisions**

 - **Editor**:
-  The team can use whatever IDE's or text-editors they are comfortable with but thre recommended editor will be Intelij **IDEA Community Edition** for Java and Spring Boot code and Visual Studio Code for Frontend/React code.
+  The team can use whatever IDE's or text-editors they are comfortable with but thre recommended editor will be Intelij **IDEA Ultimate Edition** for Java and Spring Boot code and **Visual Studio Code** for Frontend/React code.
 - **Project Scope**:
   The final project scope includes user authentication, profile management, roommate matching, and messaging.